ClusterM/nes2wii/README.md

 ![Schematics](board/nes2wii.png)

-Just ATMEGA16 (or any other ATMEGA, just recompile source code).
+Just ATMEGA16A (or any other low-power ATMEGA).
 You need 16MHz crystal for N64.
 8MHz internal oscillator is fine if you don't need N64.

 ## Fuses (for ATMEGA16 with crystal)